-(a) For every tax year a surface water assessment is imposed, the surface water utility coordinator shall prepare, or direct the preparation of, a surface water roll for each surface water assessment imposed during that tax year, in accordance with the apportionment methodology set forth in section 166-478 hereof, that contains the following information:
+(a) For every fiscal year a surface water assessment is imposed, the surface water utility coordinator shall prepare, or direct the preparation of, a surface water roll for each surface water assessment imposed, in accordance with the apportionment methodology set forth in section 166-478 hereof, that contains the following information:

-(1) A summary description of each parcel of property (conforming to the description contained on the tax roll) subject to the surface water assessment or surface water fee;

-(2) The name of the owner of record of each parcel as shown on the tax roll, if available;

-(3) The number of ERUs attributable to each parcel;

-(4) The estimated maximum surface water improvement assessment to become due in any fiscal year for each ERU and each tax parcel;

-(5) The estimated maximum annual surface water service assessment to become due in any fiscal year for each ERU and each tax parcel;

-(6) The estimated maximum surface water fee to become due in any fiscal year for each ERU and each tax parcel; and

-(7) Any additional information required by the Uniform Assessment Collection Act or otherwise by law.

-(b) Copies of this ordinance and all surface water rate resolutions adopted and surface water rolls certified pursuant thereto shall be on file in the office of the surface water utility coordinator and open to public inspection.
+- (1) A summary description of each parcel of property (conforming to the description contained on the tax roll) subject to the surface water assessment or surface water fee; - (2) The name of the owner of record of each parcel as shown on the tax roll, if available: - (3) The number of ERUs attributable to each parcel; - (4) The estimated maximum surface water improvement assessment to become due in any fiscal year for each ERU and each parcel; - (5) The estimated maximum annual surface water service assessment to become due in any fiscal year for each ERU and each parcel; - (6) The estimated maximum surface water fee to become due in any fiscal year for each ERU and each parcel; and - (7) Any additional information required by the Uniform Assessment Collection Act or otherwise by law. - (b) Copies of this ordinance and all surface water rate resolutions adopted and surface water rolls certified pursuant thereto shall be on file in the office of the surface water utility coordinator and open to public inspection.
 The foregoing shall not be construed to require that the surface water roll be in printed form if the amount of the surface water assessment for each parcel of property can be determined by use of a computer terminal available for use by the public.

-(c) In the event a surface water fee is imposed against government property, the surface water utility coordinator shall prepare a separate surface water roll for government property in conformance with subsection (a) above.

-(d) Surface water rolls shall be delivered to the tax collector as required by the Uniform Assessment Collection Act, or if the alternative method described in sections 166-562 or 166-564 hereof is used to collect the surface water assessments or surface water fees, such other official as the board by resolution shall designate.
+- (c) In the event a surface water fee is imposed against government property, the surface water utility coordinator shall prepare a separate surface water roll for government property in conformance with subsection (a) above. - (d) Surface water rolls shall be delivered to the tax collector as required by the Uniform Assessment Collection Act, or if the alternative method described in sections 166-562 or 166-564 hereof is used to collect the surface water assessments, surface water fees, or both, the board shall designate such other official by resolution.
 If a surface water assessment or surface water fee against any property shall be sustained, reduced, or abated by the court, an adjustment shall be made on the surface water roll.